 If the traveler plans to use the aircraft for more than one trip, all dates and destinations should be included.
-If this is on an SRS administered project, the Project Administrator will review the sponsor guidelines and/or contact the Grant/Contracting Officer to determine allowability.
 If allowable, the traveler will be reimbursed using the mileage between the designated headquarters and point of destination.
 The rate of reimbursement will be based on the State of Texas Travel Allowance Guide.
-The rates are available at https://fmx.cpa.state.tx.us/fm/travel/travelrates.php
+The rates are available at https://fmx.cpa.texas.gov/fmx/travel/textravel/rates/